ivangfr/spring-data-jpa-relationships/README.md

 ## Shutdown

 - To stop the application, go to the terminal where it is running and press `Ctrl+C`;
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-data-jpa-relationships` root folder, run the following command:
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside the `spring-data-jpa-relationships` root folder, run the following command:
   ```
   docker compose down -v
   ```

 ## Running Tests

-In a terminal and inside `spring-data-jpa-relationships` root folder, run the following command:
+In a terminal and inside the `spring-data-jpa-relationships` root folder, run the following command:
 ```
 ./mvnw clean test
 ```